vorner/rust-presentations/why-rust.md

 Michal Vaner (vorner@vorner.cz)
 ]

-???
+---

-* About me:
+# About me

-  - Using Rust for ~2 years
+* Using Rust for about 2 years
-* Presentation first created in CZ.NIC 1.5years ago
+* Self-appointed member of the Rust evangelism strike force
+  - Won't tell you to Rewrite it in Rust
-* Now orange because in Avast
+* Currently employed at Avast
+* First version of presentation made 1.5 years ago at CZ.NIC

 ---